CORRIDA

 74 hours.

-Discover everything you need to know about Terra de Gigantes Ultramarathon, download free Race Pack with information about the race.
-Includes all route details, checkpoints and some tips from the experts.
+Find out everything you need to know about the Terra de Gigantes Ultramarathon, download the Participant Guide, with specific information about the race, how to get there, where to stay, etc… Includes all the details of the course, checkpoints and some tips.